yashints/yashints.dev/content/posts/2019/06/11/seotips.md

 ## Summary

 You now know 10 tips to improve your SEO organically and save some money.
 So head to a bar or coffee shop and spend it responsibly 😉.

+Another tip I forgot to mention was around people who use a SPA framework.
+If you want to have SEO for your site, you will need to define some critical paths (i.e. homepage) and create a server side rendered of that page which gets replaced by the normal route on client side.
+This way crawlers would be able to index your statically generated file while your end users still have the benefit of fast interactions on client side.

-Till next post.
+Till next post 👋🏼.